-The method employed for projecting the population down to Statistical Area 2 (SA2) level was the cohort-component method, widely accepted as the best way of producing age/sex population projections.
+The method employed for projecting the population down to Statistical Areas Level 2 (SA2) was the cohort-component method, widely accepted as the best way of producing age/sex population projections.
 It involved applying annual fertility and mortality rates and internal migration and overseas migration by age and sex to the base population to produce a projected population, which then became the base population for projecting the next year and so on.
 This cycle was repeated until the projection horizon was reached.

-The following four-tiered process was taken in projecting the resident population aged 18 years and over for all SA1s in Tasmania:
+The following four-tiered process was taken in projecting the resident population aged 18 years and over for all SA1s in Victoria:

-- 1. State Projections.
-The Tasmania population was projected by age and sex. - 2.
-Capital City/Rest of State Projections.
-The Hobart and the Rest of Tasmania populations were projected by age and sex (and constrained to 1). - 3.
-Statistical Area 2 Projections.
-The population of all Tasmania's SA2s was projected by age and sex (and constrained to 2) and a subset of those over 18 was extracted. - 4.
-Statistical Area 1 Projections.
+- 1. State projections.
+The Victorian population was projected by age and sex. - 2.
+Capital city/rest of state projections.
+The populations of Melbourne and the rest of Victoria were projected by age and sex (and constrained to 1). - 3.
+Statistical Area Level 2 projections.
+The population of all of Victoria's SA2s was projected by age and sex (and constrained to 2) and a subset of those over 18 was extracted. - 4.
+Statistical Area Level 1 projections.
 The SA2 projected population aged 18 and over (in 3) was split into SA1s.